 - Essay Workshop:

-- Preparation for completing a strong and compelling admissions essay as well as supplemental essays, with access to proofreading and editing by Bears coaches that have over 27 years of prep school teaching experience
+- Preparation for completing a strong and compelling admissions essay as well as supplemental essays, with access to proofreading and peer-editing.

 College Life Prep